 “Many men describe feelings of disorientation and fear during and after miscarriage.
 Men who experience multiple miscarriages may also find grief and anxiety intensified by loss of hope for any healthy pregnancy in the future.”

 Helen Williams, Doctoral Researcher, Tommy’s National Centre for Miscarriage Research, University of Birmingham

-The study is led by Centre Director, Professor Arri Coomarasamy, and Miss Helen Williams, alongside Professor Anne Topping and Dr Laura Jones.
+The study is led by Professor Arri Coomarasamy, centre director at Tommy's National Centre for Miscarriage Research, and Miss Helen Williams, alongside Professor Anne Topping and Dr Laura Jones.
 The team is currently recruiting participants.